sepmein/mvai/README.md

 ###### Benefits
-- Reducing the overall cost of the global entomological surveillance network **Conducting entomological surveillance often require trained entomologist.** And training a quanlified entomologist require vast amount of investment.
+- Reducing the overall cost of the global entomological surveillance network **Conducting entomological surveillance often require trained entomologist.** And training a qualified entomologist require vast amount of investment.
 Coverage of the entomological surveillance network.

 - Improving data quality